lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 </div>

-Luckily, there are two workarounds that both involve casting the return type from the mixin function to avoid the error above.
+There are two workarounds that both involve casting the return type from the mixin function to avoid the error above.

-#### When mixin does not add new API
+#### When a mixin does not add new public/protected API

 If your mixin only overrides `LitElement` methods or properties and does not add any new API of its own, you can simply cast the generated class to the super